Login Deutsch

 </tracker>

-Stops the time tracker on the time entry with the given ID.
+Stops the time tracker on the time entry with the given id and returns its last state.

 <?xml version="1.0" encoding="UTF-8"?>